 What’s really behind your bathroom troubles?

 When it comes to our digestive system, we like to focus on the stomach.
 But the stomach is only the beginning of the digestive system.
-An often overlooked part of the digestive system is the colon, the final part of the process.
+An often-overlooked part of the digestive system is the colon, the final part of the process.

 But the colon has a key role.
-Before food particles can completely exit our bodies, the colon absorbs any additional nutrients and then removes the waste.
+Before food particles can completely exit our bodies, the colon absorbs any additional nutrients and removes the waste.

 A clean, healthy colon is a good thing for our health.

 Mangoes: Although seasonal, this tropical fruit is great for your colon.
 Mangoes have a high fiber – one mango has about 5 grams of fiber – and water content.
 Both of these can help promote regularity as well as relieve constipation.
-Fiber has also been noted to protect against inflammation in the colon which can be an early warning sign of colon cancer.
+Fiber has also been noted to protect against inflammation in the colon, which can be an early warning sign of colon cancer.

 Mangoes can be enjoyed on their own or in a smoothie, but be mindful of their natural sugar content, especially if you are diabetic.